8 Best Inspirational Speeches by Women!

 2. Women’s Rights are Human Rights: Hillary Rodham Clinton

-For the major part of her career, Hilary Rodham Clinton had tried hard to pursue her cause of gender inequality.
-The UN Beijing Conference marked the acceptance of gender inequality throughout the world as one of the core issues in the world.
+For the majority of her career, Hillary Rodham Clinton tried hard to pursue her cause of gender inequality.
+The UN Beijing Conference marked the acceptance of gender inequality throughout the world as one of the core issues.

 And the Best quote was: